-On average, a healthy 30-year old will pay almost twice as much for an Obamacare bronze plan as he or she will for a term health insurance plan.1 One factor in the high price of Obamacare is that even entry-level bronze plans must cover ten specific health benefits, from office visits to prenatal care to psychology services.
+On average, a healthy 30-year old will pay almost twice as much for an Obamacare bronze plan as he or she will for a short term health insurance plan.1 One factor in the high price of Obamacare is that even entry-level bronze plans must cover ten specific health benefits, from office visits to prenatal care to psychology services.
 While extensive coverage makes sense for those who will use these services, many consumers are paying high premiums for Obamacare plans that include benefits they neither need nor can afford.
-For these consumers, a term health insurance plan can be a smart alternative.
+For these consumers, a short term health insurance plan can be a smart alternative.

 Under the Affordable Care Act, Obamacare marketplace plans must cover what are deemed ten essential health benefits.
 They include:

 These ten essential benefits come at price.
 The average premium for a 30-year old purchasing a bronze level plan is $243.40 a month.2 For the individual seeking treatment for substance abuse, the expectant mother, or the athlete in need of physical therapy, Obamacare will provide coverage.
 Similarly, for someone who engages in high-risk activities like rodeo riding or contact sports, where injuries may require extensive therapy, an Obamacare plan may be the expensive but right choice.

 But what about the individual who is in good health and doesn’t pursue risky sports or have expensive pre-existing conditions ?
 These consumers may not always need or desire prenatal, pediatric, mental health, or substance abuse care and an Obamacare plan represents an expensive premium with many insurance benefits that will go unused.